shi-yan/Pillow/README.md

 # Pillow
 ![screenshot](OldScreenshots/anim.gif)

-Pillow is a light-weight 3D modeler that tries to mimic what Silo is. http://www.nevercenter.com/silo/
+Pillow is a lightweight 3D polygon modeler inspired by [Silo](http://www.nevercenter.com/silo/).

-In 2003, there was this SARS epidemic outbreak in Beijing.
-Schools were shut down and we had a really long summer.
-I got bored and decided to learn 3D Studio Max myself.
-And then for the following few years, all I wanted to do was computer graphics.
+Back in 2003, during the SARS outbreak in Beijing, schools shut down and I suddenly had a very long summer break.
+Out of boredom, I picked up 3D Studio Max and quickly fell in love with computer graphics.

-Pillow was a program I wrote during 2006.
-A project I was really proud of.
-I didn't know about half-edge or winged-edge at the time, so I made up my own datastructure.
-The UI was based on WxWidget.
-I tried to update it during graduate school with Qt and a more mature datastructure, but I couldn't finish.
-Today, I found the old source code from a dusty harddrive and I decided to uploaded it here and if I have time, I will modernize it with Qt and OpenSubdiv.
+A few years later, in 2006, I wrote Pillow — a project I was very proud of at the time.
+I didn’t know about half-edge or winged-edge data structures, so I invented my own.
+The first version was built with wxWidgets, and during graduate school I even attempted a rewrite with Qt and a more mature data structure.
+That effort was never finished, but the original code survived on an old hard drive.

-I was asked why call it Pillow.
-Well, I didn't have a good name for it.
-Initially it was named Cedar for some reason I can't remember.
-But while working on it, I always used a cube shape to test subdivision.
-After applying subdivision several times, the shape looks like a pillow, thus I got this name.
+I’ve uploaded it here for nostalgia’s sake, and maybe one day I’ll modernize it with WASM and WebGPU.

+As for the name: at first I called it Cedar (for reasons I can’t remember).
+But while testing subdivision, I always started with a cube.
+After several iterations, the cube would round out into something soft and pillow-like.
+The name stuck.

-Here are some of the old screenshots:
+Here are some of the original screenshots:

 ![screenshot](OldScreenshots/psi4.jpg)